 During the flight, tracking of directional AMS antennas (both GDT and ADT) are maintained using information exchanged through the link.
 In case of link loss, antenna tracking information is also lost, and due to aircraft movement, the correct antennas pointing could be no longer maintained.
 In this case, a full link recovery procedure must be initiated, and the duration of that interruption of service depends on the aircraft speed and the position of the pre-planned rendezvous point that the aircraft must reach to resume the communication.

+2.2 Deployment of helicopter video transmission systems (HVTS)

+HVTS receiving station antenna tracks always HVTS transmitting station on board of helicopter.
+The antenna of HVTS receiving station can be pointing above the horizontal plane [] in order to track HVTS transmitting station on board helicopter.
+This system intends to operate within the territory of a given country.

+Helicopters typically fly at an altitude of 150 to 3 000 meters when filming.
+At the events of national disasters or maritime accidents, live videos of the disaster or maritime situation enable governmental agencies to promptly understand the situation and take immediate and appropriate measures according to the situation.
+A helicopter can hover in the sky or move at low speed while capturing images and transmitting them simultaneously.
+(Moving at high speed will not produce a good image.)

+To ensure wide coverage for helicopters flying at lower altitudes than fixed-wing aircraft, the location of the receiving station may be 1 000 m or more above sea level.
+In addition, there are cases where receiving sites are installed and operated on vessels.
+The coverage of a HVTS receiving station is approximately 70 km.

 3 Technical characteristics of aeronautical mobile systems

 Representative technical characteristics for airborne data links in the AMS for the frequency range 14.5-15.35 GHz are provided in Table 1.